spaceorc/codingame2017-coders-of-the-caribbean/README.md

 - *Strategy2vs2* is pretty the same as *Strategy1vs1*, but with some improvement: if skippers see that they are loosing the game, one of them makes harakiri, giving the other some rum.
 - *Strategy3vs3* - each skipper collects barrels with a greedy algorithm.
 When there is no more barrels - strategy is the same as *Strategy2vs2* - to make harakiri if needed

-## Pack
-Packs all .cs files in solution into one .cs file.
-Surprisingly, the source code size is limited to a very small value - ~100K :(

 ## Experiments
 Project for experiments.
 Entry point for replaying game turns from dumps